 The color turquoise is a special combination of blue and green.
 Indeed, blue signifies the purity of the Buddhas and green symbolizes their readiness to act.
 Additionally, devotees meditating on the color red can transform anger into wisdom.
 The color red is often worn by other deities to pay tribute to Amitabha Buddha.
 This Amitabha statue will wear the adornments very well and they will inspire all those who lay their eyes on your new statue.

 Special Associations of Amitabha Buddha

 Amitabha Buddha is highly venerated in Mahayana and also Tibetan Buddhism.
 However, in Tibet he is highly affiliated with his Sambhogakaya embodiment known as Aparmita.
 Aparmita represents the longevity attribute of Amitabha and they are one in the same.
 Additionally, Amitabha Buddha is known as the “Buddha of Infinite Light” because of the infinite lifetimes he spent as a Bodhisattva known as Dharmakara.
 Amitabha Buddha is also high respected in Tibet due to his close affiliation with Chenrezig (Avalokitesvara).
-As a result, our Nepali artisan is highly skilled at sculpting each Amitabha Buddha statue in the Tibetan style.
+Click here to learn more about Amitabha Buddha.